 - Demonstrate the “highest degree of care”

-Many different actions can fall under the category of careless and imprudent driving, including road rage, speeding, texting, and racing.
+In contrast, many different actions can fall under the category of careless and imprudent driving, including road rage, speeding, texting, and racing.
 Because this law is fairly broad and subjective, just about any unsafe behavior on the road could lead to this criminal charge.
 It is very much up to the subjection of the police officer at the scene.

 What are the potential consequences?